Latest ABPANC-CAPA Practice Tests

 2. joint instability.

-tient who had an open reduction and internal fixation (ORIF) of a frac femur is complaining of severe calf pain.
-The perianesthesia nurse suspect
+A patient who had an open reduction and internal fixation (ORIF) of a fractured femur is complaining of severe calf pain.
+The perianesthesia nurse suspects:

 Question: 13